PurdueVIP-HumanBehavior/re-id/README.md

+# NO LONGER ACTIVE
+This repo is no longer active.
+Please go [here](https://github.com/PurdueCAM2Project/HumanBehaviorRE-ID) for future updates.

 ## run_reid_pipeline.py setup
 final.py is the script used to generate the output video from last semester.
 To reproduce it, you need to do 5 things: